eldoy/waveorb/README.md

 # Javascript Jamstack web app development framework

-This is the repository for the [Waveorb Javascript web application framework.](https://waveorb.com)
+This is the repository for the [Waveorb Javascript web app development framework.](https://waveorb.com)

 ### Install
 ```bash